inspec/inspec-habitat/docs/habitat_services.md

 ### releases

-Array of Strings.
-Each String is a 14-digit timestamp, in the format `YYYYMMDDHHMmmSS`.
-The timestamp reflects the time at which the package backing the Service was released.
+Array of strings.
+Each string is a 14-digit timestamp, in the format `YYYYMMDDHHMmmSS`.
+The timestamp reflects the time at which the package backing the service was released.
 These strings are sortable and comparable.
 This list is de-duplicated.

 ```ruby
 # We had a bad Monday